powsybl/powsybl-tutorials/metrix/src/main/README.md

 alone to solve the constraints.
-The phase shifts of the TDs are by contingencies set to their value in the multi-situation (choice of socket), you can ask Metrix to optimize them preventively and on certain incidents.
+The phase shifts of the TDs are by contingencies set to their value in the multi-situation (choice of socket), you can ask Metrix to optimize them preventively and on certain contingencies.
 What sign of phase shift would relieve the N and N-K constraints identified?
 Positive which slows down the flow between NO and NE or negative which accentuates the flow between NO and NE